garagehive/garagehive.github.io/docs/garagehive-using-teaching-tips.md

 2. [Enabling and Disabling the Teaching Tips](#enabling-and-disabling-the-teaching-tips)

 ### Using the Teaching Tips
-Teaching tips are business central pages tours, which help in onboarding and educating users about the business central pages.
+Teaching tips are Business Central pages tours.
+These will help in onboarding and educating users about the Business Central pages.
 Here is how to use them:
 1. When you open a new page that you haven't visited or opened before, the teaching tips will appear automatically.
 To go through the teaching tips, click the **Take a Tour** button, or the **Close Button** to close them.

    ![](media/garagehive-teaching-tips1.png)